shyynux/pixify/README.md

 - click on the upload and the pixifie button.
 - You can download the image by clicking the download button.

+## How is this build?

+- Frontend : React/TypeScript, TailwindCSS
+- Backend : Python, Flask
+- Database : Storage from Firebase

 ## Version 1
 - basic version, pixifie your images.